Move United: Disabled Sports USA

 Disabled Sports USA was established in 1967 as the National Amputee Skiers Association; among its founders was Jim Winthers, an amputee soldier who was a veteran of the 10th Mountain Division.

 Activities

 Move United offer numerous nationwide programs for individuals with physical disabilities, including:

 Ski Spectacular

 Operating annually since 1987, the event is one of the nation's largest winter sports events for people with a disability with more than 700 participants ranging in ability from first-time skiers to members of the US Paralympic Alpine Skiing National Team coming together.
 Participants of all ages participate in snow sports made accessible by adaptive equipment, and certified professionals and volunteers.
 Programs offered at The Hartford Ski Spectacular help strengthen and expand adaptive ski programs in communities throughout the U.S.; identify and train youth, wounded warriors, and others with disabilities including those who strive to be winter Paralympians; and help local DSUSA chapters improve their services.
-A week of ski race training, sponsored by US Paralympics, prepares athletes for the Paralympic Games.
+A week of ski race training prepares athletes for the Paralympic Games.